SHeDAISY: 1999–2001: The Whole SHeBANG and Brand New Year

 Stephen Thomas Erlewine of AllMusic thought the album's sound was closer to pop than country, but praised the "well-crafted, melodic, memorable songs" as well as the sisters' vocal harmonies.
 Paul Verna opined similarly in a review for Billboard.
 On March 28, 2000, the Recording Industry Association of America (RIAA) awarded The Whole SHeBANG a platinum certification for shipments of one million copies in the United States.
-In 2000, SHeDAISY was nominated for the Horizon Award (now Best New Artist) from the Country Music Association.
+In 2000, SHeDAISY was nominated for the Horizon Award (now Best New Artist) by the Country Music Association.
 SHeDAISY were also nominated for Top New Vocal Duet or Group at the 1999 Academy of Country Music awards.
 At the 42nd Annual Grammy Awards in 2000, "Little Good-Byes" was nominated in the category of Best Country Performance by a Duo or Group with Vocal.

 At the end of 2000, the trio released an album of Christmas music titled Brand New Year.
 The album included a mix of traditional Christmas songs and new content.
 One original track, "Twist of the Magi", featured guest vocals from Rascal Flatts, who were also signed to Lyric Street at the time.
 The album's rendition of "Deck the Halls" had previously appeared in the 1999 direct-to-video animated film Mickey's Once Upon a Christmas and was issued as a promotional Christmas single at the end of that year.
-This caused the song to enter both the country music and Hot 100 charts at the end of 1999 due to seasonal sales and airplay.
-Upon the release of Brand New Year in 2000, the "Deck the Halls" rendition entered the country charts a second time, as did the album's version of "Jingle Bells".
+This promotion helped the song enter both the country music and Hot 100 charts at the end of 1999 due to seasonal sales and airplay.
+Upon the release of Brand New Year in 2000, the "Deck the Halls" rendition entered the country charts a second time, with the album's version of "Jingle Bells" also appearing on the charts.
 AllMusic writer Maria Konicki Dinoia praised the originality of the group's covers on this project, and compared the harmonies on the original track "Santa's Got a Brand New Bag" to those of the Andrews Sisters.
-This was followed in 2001 by a remix of The Whole SHeBANG titled The Whole SHeBANG: All Mixed Up.
-Dinoia panned the project's remixes as sounding too similar to the original album.
+The Christmas album was followed in 2001 by a remix album of The Whole SHeBANG titled The Whole SHeBANG: All Mixed Up.
+Dinoia panned the project's remixes for sounding too similar to the original album.